Albania opposition rallies to stop 'coup d'etat' over reforms

 A parliamentary committee convened by the Socialists has met several times in recent months to discuss the possibility of sacking Meta for cancelling local elections last June after the opposition parties refused to take part.
 The poll went ahead.

-Reporting by Benet Koleka, Editing by William Maclean
+Reporting by Benet Koleka; Editing by William Maclean and Lisa Shumaker